node-m2m/m2m/Readme.md

 ![]()
 ###  Raspberry Pi peripheral access (GPIO, I2C, SPI and PWM). <a name="rpi-peripheral-access"></a>
-For projects requiring raspberry pi peripheral access such as GPIO, I2C, SPI and PWM, you will need to install *array-gpio* as a separate module.
+For projects requiring raspberry pi peripheral access such as GPIO, I2C, SPI and PWM, you will need to install *array-gpio* module.
 ```js
 $ npm install array-gpio
 ```